 + PRO: Beautiful countryside

 Nourished by the rain, Ireland's lush green countryside is the reason the country is known as the Emerald Isle.
-When the constant downpour gets to be too much, this thought can be a consolation for you wishing the rain away.
+When the constant downpour gets to be too much, this thought can be a consolation for you when wishing the rain away.

 + PRO: Proximity to warmer climates